-A Schiff's base receptor for the Red fluorescence live cell imaging of Zn2+ ions in Zebrafish embryos and Naked eye detection of Ni2+ ions for bio-analytical Applications
+A Schiff's base receptor for red fluorescence live cell imaging of Zn2+ ions in zebrafish embryos and naked eye detection of Ni2+ ions for bio-analytical applications

 An interesting dual chemoreceptor (QAMP) was synthesized to quantify the presence of two environmentally as well as biologically important Zn2+/Ni2+ ions in a highly selective manner using different analytical techniques.
-The fluorescence profile was enhanced at 663 nm (Red region) due to formation of its 1:1 complex with Zn2+ at room temperature even in the presence of other interfering ions such as Cd2+ and Hg2+.
+The fluorescence profile was enhanced to 663 nm (red region) due to the formation of its 1:1 complex with Zn2+ at room temperature even in the presence of other interfering ions such as Cd2+ and Hg2+.
 Moreover, it exhibits excellent chromo-isomerism with Ni2+ ions.
-Meanwhile, this assay could successfully oriented with molecular logic functions of AND, OR, NOR and NOT logic gates.
-The obtained large Stoke shift (~274 nm) value and red emission were promoted this receptor as a potential tool for the biological studies (e.g. live cell imaging in cancer cell line and zebrafish models).
+Meanwhile, this assay could be successfully oriented with molecular logic functions of AND, OR, NOR and NOT logic gates.
+The obtained large Stokes shift (∼274 nm) value and red emission promoted this receptor as a potential tool for biological studies (e.g. live cell imaging in cancer cell line and zebrafish models).